 My lavender plants that are grown from cuttings

-Here is a photo of my baby lavender plants that I grew from cuttings and a photo of the same plants, a year later, when they already grew to a respectable size.
+Here are some photos of my baby lavender plants that I grew from cuttings and photos of the same plants, a year later, when they already grew to a respectable size.
 More photos of my lavender plants are here